 The short answer to this question is: “Yes.”

-Everything You Need to Know About High Cholesterol in Your 20s and 30s
+Everything You Need to Know About High Cholesterol in Young Adults 20 and 30 Years Old

 Cholesterol is a substance made by your liver that is necessary for the production of hormones, vitamin D and bile salts, which play a role in digestion.
 This fat-like material has two primary forms: HDL (high-density lipoprotein) and LDL (low-density lipoprotein).
 HDL is known as the “good cholesterol,” and the higher your level the better.